Red Cloud's War: Aftermath

-Lakota Indian sovereignty over the Powder River country endured only eight years until the Great Sioux War of 1876.
-Similar to "Red Cloud's War" it was mostly fought in areas recognized as Crow country by the Lakotas in 1851, but later invaded and annexed by them.
+Lakota Indian sovereignty over the Powder River country endured for eight years until renewed US interest in Great Sioux Reservation land due to the discovery of gold in the Black Hills, leading to the Great Sioux War of 1876 and violations of the treaty.
+In a 1980 Supreme Court case, United States v.
+Sioux Nation of Indians, the court ruled that tribal lands covered under the treaty had been taken illegally by the US government, and the tribe was owed compensation plus interest.
+As of 2018 this amounted to more than $1 billion.

 The peace of 1868 forced upon the whites allowed the Oglalas and other Lakotas to turn their focus on the intertribal wars again.
 In November, chief Red Cloud asked the United States for firearms to fight the Crows after the loss of two band members.
 The Lakotas also "continued their destructive raids" against the Poncas, "resentful of the Poncas living on what was now Sioux land".
 While using their new treaty right to hunt along the Republican River in United States' territory in the summer of 1873, two big Lakota camps made a large-scale attack on a travelling group of Pawnees in what has ever since been called the Massacre Canyon.

 After 1868, Red Cloud lived on the reservation.
 Seeing that the numbers of new emigrants and technology of the United States would overwhelm the Sioux, Red Cloud adapted to fighting the US Indian Bureau for fair treatment for his people.
 He was an important leader of the Lakota through the years of transition from their plains culture to the relative confinement of the reservation system.
 He outlived all the major Lakota leaders of the Indian wars.
 He lived until 1909, when he died on the Pine Ridge Reservation and was buried there.

 Fetterman, Brown and the U.S. soldiers killed in the 1866 Fetterman Fight were reinterred at the U.S. National Cemetery at Little Bighorn Battlefield National Monument, near Crow Agency, Montana.